crichards1179/Predicting_Annual_Medical_Expenses/README.md

 Two XGBoost models were implemented.
 The first used a set of parameters of low values as a "baseline".
 The second model's hyperparameters were tuned for optimizing the accuracy scoring metric.
 In addition, the final boosted tree of each model was visualized.

-Data for this model followed the earlier 70/30 split of testing and training sets.
+Data for these models followed the earlier 70/30 split of testing and training sets.
 The complete set of features was used for both models.

 Detailed steps can be found in the practicum_xgboost_models_1_and_2.ipynb notebook in this repository.
 ## Models:  GridsearchCV (XGBoost)